 • Promoting the welfare of LGBT+ people, by ensuring that the education system recognises and enables LGBT+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.

-LGBT History Month is marked every February by schools, colleges and various organisations across the country, who seek to increase people's awareness of the LGBT+ community through education.
+LGBT History Month is marked every February by schools, colleges and various teaching organisations across the country, who seek to increase people's awareness of the LGBT+ community through education.
 The fact that so many young people nationwide take part shows just how vital it is.

 Many different organisations are holding events to acknowledge LGBT+ Hostory Month and honour the history of the LGBT+ community, including educational talks, virtual art exhibitions, film screenings and readings in many venues throughout the UK.